 “Well, he’s got another think coming, in that case.”

-Aoshi, who had been sipping his coffee in silence through this exchange, finally said, “We’ll never be able to communicate with him as long as he’s so violently angry.
+Aoshi, who’d been sipping his coffee in silence through this exchange, finally said, “We’ll never be able to communicate with him as long as he’s so violently angry.
 At least some of that intense shade has to be cleared up first.
 And obviously this mysterious woman is the key.”

-There was a rare edge to his tone, a sharp indicator of continued interest and some of the dangerous disappointment Hajime had idly predicted earlier.
+His tone had a rare edge to it, a sharp indicator of continued interest and some of the dangerous disappointment Hajime had idly predicted earlier.
 The statement had also been something of a command: Aoshi wanted to talk to the ghost even more than Hajime did, and at this point was essentially ordering Hajime and Sano to find the mysterious woman and get the dead man’s anger dealt with.
 Reminding himself of Sano as he did so, Hajime bristled at this.
 Unlike Sano would have, however, he didn’t let it show.
-The ghost had to be dealt with one way or another, after all, and finding the woman and dispelling the shade energy seemed the logical next step.
+The ghost had to be handled one way or another, after all, and finding the woman and dispelling the shade energy seemed the logical next step.

 “If we do manage to find this anchor of his,” he told Aoshi, “the result will probably be him moving on.
-I can’t promise you’re going to be able to talk to him.”
+I can’t promise you’re going to be able to talk to him on this side.”

 Aoshi fixed him with a piercing stare in which were all the same emotions and concepts contained in his earlier tone.
 “What you can promise,” he said, “is to relay anything you learn from him to me.”

 Hajime stifled a sigh.
-It was true they had new information and a new avenue to follow, but he almost regretted bringing the ghost here.
-Aoshi was a trifle obsessive, and wasn’t going to let this drop until he’d either learned something interesting or been incontrovertibly convinced that he wouldn’t be able to.
-Still, it wasn’t as if Hajime didn’t understand the desire, even if it wasn’t the first ghost Aoshi had ever met.
-After all, he, too, was determined to get answers out of the dead man… and there would certainly be no harm in passing those answers along to someone that had assisted him.
+True, they had new information and a new avenue to follow, but he almost regretted bringing the ghost here.
+Aoshi could be a trifle obsessive, and was unlikely to let this drop until he’d either learned something interesting or become convinced of the impossibility of doing so.
+Still, Hajime perfectly understood the desire, even if this wasn’t the first ghost Aoshi had ever met.
+After all, he, too, wanted answers from the dead man… and there would certainly be no harm in passing those answers along to someone that had assisted him.
 “Of course,” he said.
-“Anything else you can tell us that might help us?”
+“Anything else you can tell us that might help?”

 Aoshi shook his head.